| 2000 Athens Marathon ReportKaren Bingham

 the course is not particularly scenic, not at all in fact, as you

+run through the suburban sprawl of the city.
 But…who cares about any of that when you're running in the

 shadow of history?
 Even the HILL faded from mind as I thought about